-The two-hour hike is a ridge walk, sign-posted with insights into the solar system and more views of Zurich, the lake and the Alps.
+The two-hour hike is a ridge walk, signposted with insights into the solar system and more views of Zurich, Lake Zurich and the Alps.

 Zurich is also the birthplace of the Dada art movement that flourished during World War I.

 The Kunsthaus Zurich (Museum of Fine Art) has a substantial collection of modern art including paintings by Van Gogh and Picasso and the Museum Rietberg showcases works from outside Europe.